 If you have a boiler in the kitchen, highlight where and what type of boiler it is.
 If you're upgrading your boiler, see our boiler reviews and boiler buying guides.

 Mark which kitchen walls are external or internal.

 If you want to add detail to your measurement plan, or use an online planning tool, it's worth keeping these factors in mind:

-- Keep the work triangle distance (see image three in the gallery above) between the sink, fridge and cooker at 7m or less.
+- Keep the work triangle distance (see the image above) between the sink, fridge and cooker at 7m or less.
 This makes cooking easier, as you’ll have shorter distances to travel.

 - Allow for a 40cm clearance between an open kitchen door and the nearest opposite unit.
-Ensure at least 120cm clearance between parallel runs of kitchen units, so that two people can move around at once.
+Aim for at least 120cm clearance between parallel runs of kitchen units, so that two people can move around at once.

 - Standard 60cm-deep units will be a tight squeeze if your kitchen is less than 180cm wide from one wall to the other.
 Solve this by looking for slimmer 50cm-deep units.

 - Leave at least 40cm clearance between the worktop and wall-mounted cupboards.

 - Make sure you include space for end panels (where necessary) when calculating the dimensions of your units.

 - Check the height of wall units to ensure you'll be able to fit the cornice (the section of wood fitted along the top of wall units to give them a finished appearance).

 - Work out the number of door handles and the amount of cornice and plinth (the section that runs along the bottom of base units) that you'll need.
 You may want to order extra to save time and hassle if any are damaged during delivery or installation.